 Also out of the way, is Tierra Adentro Cerveceria Artesanal, where you can find house-brewed beer.
 We found the food here and the bottle artwork to shine more than the cerveza itself.
 But if you’re looking for some different brews to drink, it may be worth the trek.

 Alternative to going to these out-of-the-way breweries, you may also want to consider going to the Beer Company Guanajuato, which sells a wide assortment of local brews from all over the region and beyond.
 It’s more of a bottle shop than it is a brewpub.
-But the guy at the counter seemed to welcome cracking open a bottle in the store and lingering for a chat.
+But the guy at the counter welcomes cracking open a bottle in the store and lingering for a chat.

 23) Go for the Botanas at Clave Azul